3 Dos And Don’ts Of Strengthening Website Security

 You can allow users to upload various files to your website to enhance user experience and functionality.
 However, this can be a security risk if you don’t correctly validate and sanitize such files.
 Hackers can use such a loophole to introduce malicious code into your website.
 This can make your website vulnerable to cross-site scripting (XSS) attacks or remote code execution (RCE).

 To prevent such attacks, consider implementing restrictions like file type and size.
 It would also be best to verify file contents to ensure they don’t contain any malicious code or scripts.
+You can also use tools to scan for cross-site scripting vulnerabilities, which will automate an otherwise involved process and let you weed out overlooked scripting issues without breaking a sweat.
 By taking these precautions, you can ensure your website is secure and protected against potential threats.

 Website security is an ongoing process that requires vigilance and attention.
 Therefore, it doesn’t stop with the above dos and don’ts.
 With proper security measures, you can enjoy the benefits of a secure and trustworthy website that users can confidently visit.